waleedkhalid1/nn-dataset-1/README.md

 # Neural Network Dataset
-The original version of this dataset was created by the team of <strong>Arash Torabi Goodarzi, Roman Kochnev</strong> and <strong>Zofia Antonina Bentyn</strong>.
+The original version of this dataset was created by the team of <strong>Arash Torabi Goodarzi, Roman Kochnev</strong> and <strong>Zofia Antonina Bentyn</strong> at the University of Würzburg.

 ## Contribution